 When you make toffee with white granulated sugar, as you cook the mixture the sugar caramelizes, giving the candy a brown color and delicious caramel flavor.

 By using brown sugar to make toffee you get the same delicious caramel flavors from the cooked sugar, as well as molasses flavor from the brown sugar.
-I think this layering of flavor gives Brown Sugar Toffee a really deep and interesting flavor.
+This layering of flavor gives Brown Sugar Toffee a really deep and interesting flavor.

 - Use either light or dark brown sugar to make this candy.